Cyriaque Lamar

 Tippi somersaulted in place, scornful.

 “Pakicetus.
-What do you call your new look?”
+What do you call this?”

 Gore: Fossil